zz22394/presto/presto-docs/src/main/sphinx/server-installation-aws-emr-manual.rst

 * Before installing Preston on an AWS EMR cluster, review the caveats summarized in the following document:

-  Setting up Presto Admin on an Amazon EMR Cluster <presto-admin/emr>
+  :doc:`Setting up Presto Admin on an Amazon EMR Cluster <installation/presto-admin/emr>`

 * The following installation procedures contain notes or sections specific to installing Presto on an Amazon Web Services EMR cluster.
 These are the notes summarized in the above document.

 * For a detailed explanation of all of the commands and their options, see

-  Comprehensive Presto Admin User Guide <presto-admin/user-guide.rst>
+  :doc:`Comprehensive Presto Admin User Guide <installation/presto-admin/user-guide>`

 .. toctree::
     :maxdepth: 1